RajuJampani/polarminds.wealth.metrics/TYPESCRIPT_MIGRATION.md

 # TypeScript Migration Summary

-This document outlines the successful conversion of the compound interest calculator project from a mixed JavaScript/TypeScript setup to a fully TypeScript-based architecture.
+This document outlines the successful conversion of the wealth metrics calculator project from a mixed JavaScript/TypeScript setup to a fully TypeScript-based architecture.

 ## What Was Changed